Gimsøy Municipality

 Gimsøy is a former municipality in Nordland county, Norway.
 The 186.5 km2 municipality existed from 1856 until its dissolution in 1964.
 It was located in the northwestern part of what is now Vågan Municipality.
-The municipality consisted mainly of the island of Gimsøya as well as the western part of the larger neighboring island of Austvågøya.
-The municipalities also included 407 other small islands as well as hundreds of little islets and skerries, all of which are located in the Lofoten archipelago.
+The municipality consisted of the island of Gimsøya and the northwestern part of the larger neighboring island of Austvågøya.
+The municipality also included 407 other small islands as well as hundreds of little islets and skerries, all of which are located in the Lofoten archipelago.
 The administrative centre was located at the village of Gimsøysand, where the Gimsøy Church is located.

-History
+Prior to its dissolution in 1964, the 186.5 km2 municipality was the 386th largest by area out of the 689 municipalities in Norway.
+Gimsøy Municipality was the 521st most populous municipality in Norway with a population of about 1,600.
+The municipality's population density was 8.6 PD/km2 and its population had decreased by 10% over the previous 10-year period.

+General information

-The municipality of Gimsøy was established in 1856 when it was split off from the municipality of Vågan.
+The municipality of Gimsøy was established in 1856 when it was split off from the large Vågan Municipality.
 Initially, Gimsøy had a population of 987.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Gimsøy (population: 1,551) was merged with the neighboring town of Svolvær (population: 3,952) and the municipality of Vågan (population: 4,820) to form the new, larger municipality of Vågan.
+On 1 January 1964, Gimsøy Municipality (population: 1,551) was merged with the neighboring town of Svolvær (population: 3,952) and Vågan Municipality (population: 4,820) to form the new, larger Vågan Municipality.

 Name

 The municipality (originally the parish) is named after the island of Gimsøya (Gimista) since the first Gimsøy Church was built there.
 The first element is the dative case of the word gimisto which is a contraction of the Old Norse words gimist which means "sheep" and vista which means "place of residence".
 The island was historical used for sheep farming.
+Historically, the name of the municipality was spelled Gimsø.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Gimsøy.

+Churches

+The Church of Norway had one parish (sokn) within Gimsøy Municipality.
+At the time of the municipal dissolution, it was part of the Gimsøy prestegjeld and the Lofoten prosti (deanery) in the Diocese of Sør-Hålogaland.

+Geography

+The municipality encompassed the whole island of Gimsøya and the northwestern part of the island of Austvågøya plus many smaller islets and skerries surrounding the two large islands.
+The highest point in the municipality is the 818 m tall mountain Breitinden on the island of Austvågøya.
+Valberg Municipality and Borge Municipality were located to the west (on the island of Vestvågøya), Vågan Municipality was to the south (on the island of Austvågøya), and Hadsel Municipality (also on Austvågøya).